 Summer can be crazy busy in Napa.
-Traffic backs up for miles on CA Hwy 29, tasting rooms burst at the seams, and everyone feels a bit frazzled.
-During this busy season, making winery reservations can help calm the frenzy, but plan ahead - up to a month for the most popular places.
+Traffic backs up for miles on CA Highway 29, tasting rooms burst at the seams, and everyone feels a bit frazzled.
+During this busy season, making winery reservations can help calm the frenzy, but plan ahead, up to a month for the most popular places.

 Summer is also a good time to seek out a smaller, family-owned place off the beaten track.
-You'll find a list of our favorites boutique wineries in the Napa Valley Winery Guide.
 The valley can also be hot in mid-summer, making it a good time to explore wineries on Spring Mountain above the town of St. Helena or Howell Mountain near Angwin.

 In summer, the grapevines will be growing fast.
 You'll see lots of activity in the vineyards: pruning and shaping them to control how much sunlight falls on the grapes.
 In a year when too many grape clusters form, vineyard managers also "drop fruit," leaving only a few to concentrate flavor.

-If you're visiting Napa in summer because the kids are out of... school, you'll find some family-oriented ideas for visiting Napa here
+If you're visiting Napa in summer because the kids are out of school, you'll find that there are many family-oriented activities as well

 Summer days in Napa will be mostly clear and sunny.
 The vineyards are in full, green growth and the days are long, leaving time for dining alfresco after a day of wine-tasting.
 Many wineries host summer festivals, and it's a wonderful time of year for a winery picnic.

 Summer is also concert time in Wine Country.
-The season kicks off Memorial Day with BottleRock Napa Valley, a 3-day festival featuring big name music artists, food, wine, and brew.
+The season kicks off Memorial Day (last Monday of May) with BottleRock Napa Valley, a 3-day festival featuring big-name music artists, food, wine, and brew.
 Festival Napa Valley is a star-studded music festival that lasts more than a week.
 Just before the weather starts to cool off, you can enjoy Music in the Vineyards, a chamber music festival with outdoor dining and music.

-If you go to Napa in Winter, you find it quiet and you can get lots of personalized attention in the tasting rooms.
+If you go to Napa in Winter, you'll find it quiet, and you can get lots of personalized attention in the tasting rooms.